MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Hardware_Requirements.md

 # Minimum Hardware Requirements for Windows IoT Enterprise

 This specification defines the minimum hardware requirements for Windows IoT Enterprise.
+Microsoft will build and test the Windows IoT Enterprise OS against the requirements described in this specification.

 ## Overview